-- Ex-post match 10%: Subjects receive an extra 10% for their savings (up to 100 shillings), deposited at the end of the week
+- Ex-post match 10%: Subjects received an extra 10% for their savings (up to 100 shillings), deposited at the end of the week

 - Ex-post match 20%.

-- Pre-match 10%: The 100 shilling maximum match is deposited at the start of the week – if subjects don’t earn the full match, the difference is removed
+- Pre-match 10%: The 100 shilling maximum match was deposited at the start of the week – if subjects didn’t earn the full match, the difference was removed

 - Pre-match 20%.

 - Combined ex-post match 10% and Children.

 Results: As predicted, we found that the coin was more effective than the other forms of motivation and that framing the message as though it came from their children was a stronger motivator than most forms of matching.

 Applications: Our analysis suggests that the coin was so effective in part because it served as a constant reminder to save in the everyday environment.
 Coupled with a simple action and the small but satisfying reward of scratching off the coin, it was a great way to form a saving habit.
 Placing reminders in an environment can be an effective strategy in a large variety of contexts.
 For example, a tool like a calendar can simultaneously track the desired behavior (which is a source of motivation in itself) and serve as a reminder every time it is seen.